 Father Serra was a small man who worked hard despite physical ailments which included asthma and a sore on his leg that never healed.
 He suffered bouts of scurvy (a disease caused by lack of Vitamin C), and yet he walked and rode a horse for hundreds of miles through the rough and dangerous terrain.

 As if this weren't enough, Serra was known for actions intended to deny his bodily passions and appetites, sometimes by causing himself pain.
 He wore heavy shirts with sharp wires pointed inward, whipped himself until he bled, and used a burning candle to scar his chest.
 In spite of all this, he traveled more than 24,000 miles in his lifetime.

 Father Serra died in 1784 at the age of 70 at Mission San Carlos de Borromeo.
 He was buried under the sanctuary floor.

 In 1987, Pope John Paul II beatified Father Serra, a step on the way to sainthood.
 In 2015, Pope Francis made Serra a saint during his visit to the United States.

 In 2015, Pope Francis canonized Serra, making him an official saint.
 It was an act that some people applauded and some condemned.
-If you want to get some perspective on both sides, read this article from CNN, which includes insights from a descendant of Native Americans who worked to get sainthood for Serra.
+If you want to get some perspective on both sides, including insights from a descendant of Native Americans who worked to get a sainthood for Serra, read this article from CNN.